abhie2005/abhie2005/README.md

 - All of my projects are available at **[Github](https://github.com/abhie2005)**

 - Ask me about
-  **React Native, Firebase, Expo Router, full-stack apps, testing, or debugging messy real-world flows**
+  **React Native, Firebase, MongoDB , Expo Router, full-stack apps, testing, or debugging messy real-world flows**

 - 📫 How to reach me **abhishekrangani222@gmail.com** or **[LinkedIn](https://www.linkedin.com/in/abhishek-rangani/)**